 Starting with Truth & Justice, the first Quality you take damage to in an encounter is also supposed to be noted down by the Game Master for later use as a "story hook," meaning the damage a Player Character takes creates consequences in their life.
 This leads to fan jokes that Spider-Man had so many problems with his love life because he "kept getting punched in the Girlfriend" Quality.

-Played strait in Magic: The Gathering, you start with twenty life, and can gain into the hundreds with the right deck.
+Played straight in Magic: The Gathering, you start with twenty life, and can gain into the hundreds with the right deck.
 Except for a few cards that respond to life totals at other levels, the only thing they do is say that you die at zero and that you can't pay life you don't have for abilities.
 There are even a few deck builds based around a card that lets a player effectively pay life as mana coupled with an X-pay burn spell(which deals damage based on how much Mana you pay) to precisely kill the opponent on turn 2-3 with 1 point of life left.

 Averted in the Mistborn Adventure Game.
 If an attack deals more than a quarter of your current Resilience in damage, you take a Serious Burden, which anyone attacking or opposing you can invoke to add a die to their pool.
 If the attack deals more than half your Resilience, you take a Grave Burden, which is worth two dice to your opponents.

 Both Played Straight, and Averted in Pokemon Tabletop United.
 A pokemon is equally dangerous at full hit points, as it is at 1 hit point, but repeated hurting and healing over time will lead to degrading durability.
 Dropping to any multiple of 50% Max. hit points, or taking at least 50% hit points in a single hit causes an "Injury" which can only be healed by dedicated medical attention, and time.
 Five or more injuries begins to cause damage every turn, and ten injuries means death.